Scalar Curvature Splittings I: Minimal Factors

 \subsubsection{Canonical Semmes Families}

-\begin{definition}\emph{\textbf{(Gromov Hyperbolicity)}} A metric space $X$ is \textbf{geodesic}, when any two points can be joined by a geodesic, i.e. a path which is an isometric embedding of an interval.
-A geodesic metric space $X$ is $\mathbf{\delta}$\textbf{-hyperbolic,} if all its geodesic triangles are $\mathbf{\delta}$\textbf{-thin} for some $\delta \ge 0$.
+\begin{definition}\emph{\textbf{(Gromov Hyperbolicity)}} A metric space $X$ is \textbf{geodesic}, when any two points can be joined by a geodesic, i.e., a path that is an isometric embedding of an interval.
+A geodesic metric space $X$ is $\mathbf{\delta}$\textbf{-hyperbolic,} if all its geodesic triangles are $\mathbf{\delta}$\textbf{-thin} for some $\delta \ge 0$, that is, the $\delta$-neighborhood of any two sides of such a triangle contains the third side.
 The space $X$ is called \textbf{Gromov hyperbolic} when it is $\delta$-hyperbolic for some $\delta$. \end{definition}